In this post we will be taking a look at the techniques and tactics you can use to hire a DevOps engineer without breaking your budget.

 What does a DevOps Engineer do?

-As a former DevOps engineer, let me explain what it is exactly that we do.
+As a former DevOps engineer, let me explain what it is exactly what we do.
 Before the appearance of the DevOps term, we had Network engineers, Security engineers, System administrators (Unix and Linux admins), and Automation engineers.
 These positions integrating Cloud and DevOps practices have evolved into a single position: DevOps engineer.
-In a nutshell, a DevOps developer automates infrastructure tasks via IaC or bash/python scripting, therefore maintaining and configuring a cluster of servers.
-They also create and sustain CI-CD pipelines, secure servers, and cloud services.

 Furthermore, DevOps are masters of Linux and know how to create highly distributed systems using the AWS cloud (or any cloud) with microservices, Kubernetes, Amazon ECS/Fargate, or just virtual on-premise servers.